1936 Winter Olympics: Organization and politics

 None of the member nations boycotted the Winter Games, and 49 in all participated, the greatest number at that time.
 The Games were completed with a minimum of political controversy, although the Canadian skiing team raised their arms in what appeared to be a Nazi salute as they entered the opening ceremonies.
 The German crowd erupted in applause at the salute, which was later explained as the "Olympic Salute" that was identical to the Nazi version but with the arm extended laterally instead of forward.

 However, even Shirer was impressed by the effectiveness of the Nazis' efforts, writing:

 This has been a more pleasant interlude than I expected. ...
 On the whole the Nazis have done a wonderful propaganda job.
 They've greatly impressed most of the visiting foreigners with the lavish but smooth way in which they've run the games and with their kind manners, which to us who came from Berlin of course seemed staged.
 I was so alarmed at this that I gave a luncheon for some of our businessmen and invited Douglas Miller, our commercial attaché in Berlin, and the best-informed man on Germany we have in our embassy, to enlighten them a little.
 But they told him what things were like, and Doug scarcely got a word in. ...
 Back to Berlin tomorrow to the grind of covering Nazi politics."

 Twelve days after the Games closed, Hitler sent German troops to remilitarize the Rhineland, his first territorial violation of the Treaty of Versailles and a critical test of European resolve to resist Germany's military expansion.
-None of the Western powers lifted a finger and Europe's first steps towards World War Two were taken.